Patriotic USA Origami

 4th and July and other national holidays often comes with backyard BBQ.
 Why not celebrate with these colorful "lamb chop cuffs".
 These frilly paper wrappers will decorate your table and will keep your fingers clean when you eat chicken drumsticks.

-• Make "lamb chop cuffs" for your drumsticks
+• Make "lamb chop cuffs"

 In her book, The Guide to American Money Folds, Jodi Fukumoto folds two US dollar bills into the Statue of Liberty.
 In this book, you will also find instructions to fold a dollar bill eagle.